Opportunity Party (New Zealand): 2023 general election

-As of May 2023, TOP averaged around 1–2% in opinion polls.
-Its leader, Raf Manji, said that realistically it would need to win the electorate of Ilam to enter Parliament.
-Manji had contested the electorate in 2017, as an independent, and came second.
-Manji said, "Essentially, you've got a backbench MP from Labour, or backbench MP from National, or the former city councillor for the ward who knows the issues".
-On 4 August 2023, TOP announced their new party list where they put forward 13 electorate candidates throughout New Zealand.
-On the same day, Natalia Albert was announced as the new Deputy Leader of the party.
+As of May 2023, TOP was averaging around 1–2% in opinion polls.
+Its leader, Raf Manji, said that realistically it would need to win the Ilam electorate to enter Parliament in the 2023 election.
+He had contested the electorate as an independent in 2017, coming second.
+On 4 August 2023, TOP announced their party list where they put forward 13 electorate candidates throughout New Zealand, and announced Natalia Albert as the new deputy leader.

-During the 2023 general election held on 14 October, TOP received 2.22% of the party vote.
-It failed to win any seats or meet the five percent threshold needed to enter Parliament.
-Manji came second in Ilam, with 10,863 votes compared to the winner National candidate Hamish Campbell's 18,693 votes.

-During the party's Annual General Meeting on 3 December 2023, Manji stepped down as leader.
-In August 2025 the party's general manager, former Labour MP and minister Iain Lees-Galloway, advertised the role as party leader on employment website SEEK.
+TOP received 2.22% of the party vote.
+It did not win any electorates or meet the five percent threshold needed to enter Parliament.
+Manji came second in Ilam, with 10,863 votes, against National candidate Hamish Campbell's 18,693 votes.
+Manji stepped down as leader in December 2023.
+In August 2025 the party's general manager, former Labour MP and minister Iain Lees-Galloway, advertised the party leader role on employment website SEEK.

-Next general election
+2026 general election

 In November 2025 the party chose Qiulae 'Q' Wong to be their new leader.
-Wong currently works at KPMG, is the former director of the New Zealand branch of B-Lab, and also worked for the Ethical Fashion Forum in London, as well as New Zealand accessibility initiative Be.Accessible.
-The party announced it would contest the next general election (to be held by 2026) with policies for reducing house prices and reforming the tax system.
+Wong used to work at KPMG as an adviser on sustainable business, and is the former director of the New Zealand branch of B-Lab.
+The party announced it would contest the 2026 general election with a range of policies that include reducing house prices through a land value tax, and introducing a "Citizen's Voice", consisting of citizens' assemblies for certain major issues.
+On 16 February, general manager Iain Lees-Galloway announced that the party would run candidates in 30 electorates.
+Wong confirmed she would contest the Mount Albert electorate.